 - Can be more common in people who smoke

 - Can be more common in people who often do physical labor

 - Trauma leading to a herniated disc can lead to degenerative disc disease

 - Low back ache

-- Pain, numbness or weakness in other areas of the body depending in where on the spin the disc has herniated.
+- Pain, numbness or weakness in other areas of the body depending on where on the spine the disc has herniated.
 You may experience shooting or radiating pain in your arms, leg or neck

 - Muscle pain